guillp/requests_oauth2client/README.md

 token = oauth2client.client_credentials(scope="myscope", custom_param="custom_value")
 ```

-Parameters such as `scope`, `resource` or `audience` or any other parameter that may be required by the AS can be passed
+Parameters such as `scope`, `resource`, or `audience`, as well as any other required parameters by the Authorization
-as keyword parameters.
-Those will be included in the token request that is sent to the AS. `scope` is not mandatory at
+Server (AS), can be passed as keyword parameters.
+These parameters will be included in the token request sent to the AS.
-client level (but it might be required by your AS to serve your request).
+Please note that none of those parameters are mandatory at the client level, but some might be required by your AS to
+fulfill your request.

 #### As Auth Handler